RasmusGodske/blog/_posts/2024-04-11-perfecting-laravel-typescript-for-better-bug-free-code.md

 If this is the case, you should reload your window by pressing: `CTRL+SHIFT+P` and enter `Developer: Reload Window`.
 This should fix that.

-## Utililzing Typescript Within Vue Components
+## Using TypeScript within Vue Components

 Now that we have added TypeScript support to our project, We can now utilize TypeScript within our Vue.js components.
 To indicate that a component uses TypeScript, there is one important thing that you might often forget (if you are like me...)